 Taste: Vanilla, caramel and butterscotch.
 Sea salt and black pepper.
 Raisins and blackcurrant.
 Treacle.
 Slightly woody before a smoky finish.

-Value for Money: I suspect this one will be popular as Pedro Ximenez can be quite the draw in the whisky world.
-Anyone expecting to be bathed in sweet sticky sherry however is likely to be disappointed, instead they will find a not untypical Kilchoman that’s been given a subtle enrichment.
+Thoughts: I suspect this one will be popular as Pedro Ximenez can be quite the draw in the whisky world.
+Anyone expecting to be bathed in sweet sticky sherry is likely to be disappointed, however.
+Instead they will find a not untypical Kilchoman that’s been given a subtle enrichment.
 Price is once again within reason.

 I rather enjoyed this one, though must admit I would love to see a version where the P.X. has been allowed to play a more prominent role… but then I’m a sucker for big flavours.
 This dram is more of an exercise in restraint, Anthony Wills has steadfastly refused to allow his house style to be overpowered and you have to give him credit for that.